CozmoRobots/ChatServer/README.md

 # ChatServer
 This is the python chat server script that is run on our raspberry pi.
 It allows users to send messages to all other devices in the chat room.
-To join the chat room, open a terminal window and type the following:
+To join the chat room, open a terminal window and do the following:

-Instructions

 First, start python